 A brand’s value lies in the unique identity and reputation it builds among its customers over the span of its existence.
 Brands build digital representations of themselves that are instantly recognized by consumers.
 However, this digital representation can be misused or unduly borrowed by others for unethical business gains, or worse, to affect the original brand’s business.

 Many companies are unauthorizedly using material of a third party that is protected under the intellectual property (IP) law of a company.
-Such cases of “brand infringement” have been largely increasing in the digital age, posing a number of problems for the companies as well as consumers.
+Such cases of “brand infringement” have been largely increasing in the digital age, posing a number of problems for companies as well as consumers.
 While protection of IP such as trademarks, names, logos, patents, and so on have been covered under the book of law for a long, brands have to take further steps to strengthen their guardrails from infringement.

 Different Types of Infringement